mjarosie/elmish-router-demo/README.md

 That's where the [Elmish.UrlParser](https://elmish.github.io/browser/parser.html) module steps in.

-First - it defines two "URL helper" functions which take a function defined by you and result in the function of type `Parser<'a>` (so the one which picks an optional `Route` based on the URL).
+First - it defines two "URL helper" functions which take a function (defined by you) and result in the function of type `Parser<'a>` (so the one which returns an optional `Route` based on the URL).
 As the ["routing tutorial"](https://elmish.github.io/browser/routing.html#Working-with-full-HTML5-and-hash-based-URLs) mentions, we've got [two functions](https://elmish.github.io/browser/parser.html#Parsers) to choose from:

 - parsePath
 - parseHash

-They differ between which part of the URL is fed into your actual parser (remember the `urlPart` variable extracted in the pseudocode above?).
+They differ between which part of the URL is fed into your actual parser (remember the `urlPart` bit extracted in the pseudocode above?).

 Looking at type definitions of these functions (using "Haskellish" type notation) we can see that they take a value of type `Parser<_,_>`, a `Location` and return an optional value: